Patient reported outcome measures (PROMs) for clinical registries - PDM1146

 • Instruments used to collect PROMs

-• Disease and treatment specific PROMs vs generic instruments
+• Disease- specific PROMs vs generic instruments

 • Development and validation of PROMs